 Board of Directors

-Maria I. Badali is a Senior Consultant with DHA,Inc, specializing in change management, strategic planning, human capital development, and strategic diversity and inclusion initiatives for corporate, non-profit, government, and academic organizations.
+Maria Badali is an accomplished management consultant with 15+ years’ experience across sectors, industries and geographies.
+As the Principal and Lead Consultant at Arkle Consulting Group, she specializes in change management, strategic planning, human capital development, and team effectiveness for corporate, non-profit, government, and academic organizations.

 Maria’s multidisciplinary and multicultural skills provide her with a unique perspective when developing strategies for individual and organizational success.
 She is able to effectively integrate business, operational and people related dynamics in working towards desired outcomes.

-As a facilitator, consultant and executive coach, Maria has consulted to a wide range of organizations across sectors, including AT&T, Amnesty International USA, ASPCA, Columbia University School of Public Health, Covenant House International, Credit Suisse, FEGS, Hale House, The Metropolitan Museum of Art, National Park Service, Novartis, NYC Administration for Children Services, and Pfizer.
+As a facilitator, consultant and executive coach, Maria has consulted to a wide range of organizations, including ASPCA, Columbia University School of Public Health, Covenant House International, Credit Suisse, Dramatist Guild Fund, The Metropolitan Museum of Art, National Park Service, Novartis, NYC Administration for Children Services, Pfizer, Policy Committee on NYC Hunger Resources, Settlement Health, and Roche.

 Merle Benny is a lifelong supporter of nonprofits and for the last 20 years has offered marketing and fundraising services to help organizations realize their vision.
 Merle is a founder and partner at Thinc., specializing in communicating an organization’s story to maximize growth.
 Merle and her associates create strong brands, inspirational videos, successful fundraising events and engaging online and print communications.